2021 Nicholls Colonels football team

 The 2021 Nicholls State Colonels football team represented Nicholls State University as a member of the Southland Conference during the 2021 NCAA Division I FCS football season.
 Led by seventh-year head coach Tim Rebowe, the Colonels compiled an overall record of 6–5 with a mark of 5–3 in conference play, placing third in the Southland.
 Nicholls State played home games at John L. Guidry Stadium in Thibodaux, Louisiana.

-Previous season

-The Colonels finished the 2020 season with a 4–3 record, 3–3 in Southland play, during the shortened season due to the COVID-19 pandemic.
-As Nicholls decided to play during the scheduled FCS season in the spring, their schedule only consisted of FCS teams, including all teams who chose to play in the spring from the Southland, and Lincoln (MO).
-They concluded the season ranked No. 23 in the STATS poll and No. 20 in the FCS Coaches poll.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll in July 2021.
 The Colonels were picked to finish second in the conference.
 In addition, eleven Colonels were chosen to the Preseason All-Southland Team.